tonnylitao/ContactsApp/README.md

 	1. UniqueId in both local database and remote sevice
 	2. Same order in sqlite fetch and api (remote sql fetch)

-In this demo app, the sync mechanism I used in iOS and android slightly different.
+In this demo app, the sync mechanism I used in iOS and android are slightly different.

 ##### iOS sync mechanism